Villarroel-Lab-University-of-Bologna/Transformers_for_images/README.md

 # KNIME Nodes for Vision Transformers
 [![License: GPL v3](https://img.shields.io/badge/license-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0.html)

 This repository provides a KNIME extension for fine-tuning and predicting with Vision Transformer (ViT) models.
-The nodes are fully developed in Python using PyTorch and HuggingFace Transformers, and can be integrated into your KNIME workflows via the KNIME Analytics Platform.
+The nodes are fully developed in Python using PyTorch and HuggingFace Transformers and can be integrated into your KNIME workflows via the KNIME Analytics Platform.

+## Installation

+### KNIME Analytics Platform
+The extension can be installed via the KNIME Hub by dragging and doping or installed like any other KNIME extension via the KNIME Extension Manager.

 ## Features